-After a disruptive but incredibly busy year in 2021, Interim Managing Director of Atos’ Net Zero Transformation Practice and CEO of EcoAct Northern Europe, Stuart Lemmon looks at what is on the climate agenda for 2022 and how he hopes to see organisations turn net-zero pledges into climate action.
+After a disruptive but incredibly busy year in 2021, Managing Director of EcoAct and Interim Managing Director of Atos’ Net-Zero Transformation Practice, Stuart Lemmon looks at what is on the climate agenda for 2022 and how he hopes to see organisations turn net-zero pledges into climate action.

 Climate science in 2022